justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

     export default (context, inject) => { AnalyticsPlugin(context, inject, options); };
     ```

-    <strong>Then; finally, you need to register the local plugin you have just created in the nuxt config, see below;</strong>
+    <strong>Then, finally, you need to register the local plugin you have just created in the nuxt config, see below;</strong>
     </p>

     _nuxt.config.js_